 - 1. Download Postico and place it in your Applications folder. - 2.
 Open Postico. - 3.
 Press the "New Favorite" button in the bottom left corner to access a new database. - 4.
-Get the database credentials from the Heroku dashboard: - Go to https://dashboard.heroku.com/apps/{app\id}/resources - Under the Add-ons subheading, go to "Heroku Postgres :: Database" - Note the database credentials under the subheading "Connection Settings".
+Get the database credentials from the Heroku dashboard: - Go to https://dashboard.heroku.com/apps/{app_id}/resources - Under the Add-ons subheading, go to "Heroku Postgres :: Database" - Note the database credentials under the subheading "Connection Settings".
 You'll use these in step 5. - 5.
 Fill in the database settings in Postico.
+You'll need to include the: - Host - Port pgAdmin4 can be used to inspect the contents of the database.
+Read more about it here.

+- User

+- Password

+- Database

-You'll need to include the: - Host - Port - User - Password - Database - 6.
-Connect to the database. - You may see a dialog box pop up saying that Postico cannot verify the identity of the server.
+- 6. Connect to the database.

+- You may see a dialog box pop up saying that Postico cannot verify the identity of the server.
 Click "Connect" to proceed.